RickyCook/CV/README.rst

 Software Engineering) / Bachelor of Multimedia (Games and Interactivity).

-This course gave me a stable footing in systems design, usability design, Java programming, C and C++ programming, 3D modeling and various other facets of the game development profession.
+This course gave me a stable footing in systems design, usability design, Java programming, :competent:`C` and :competent:`C++` programming, 3D modeling and various other facets of the game development profession.

 **2002-2007** - Yarra Valley Grammar, Ringwood, Victoria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~